How Many LIV Golfers Have Won The Masters?

 Can LIV Golfers Play In The Masters?

-In December, Augusta National Golf Club released a statement, signed by Chairman Fred Ridley, in which it was written that the club is disappointed by recent developments that have divided men’s professional golf.
+In December 2022, Augusta National Golf Club released a statement, signed by Chairman Fred Ridley, in which it was written that the club is disappointed by recent developments that have divided men’s professional golf.

-No names given, but it’s safe to say LIV Golf was being referred to.
+No names were given, but it’s safe to say LIV Golf was being referred to.
 The statement went on to say that those eligible for invitation to the 2023 Masters, under their current criteria, would be invited.
 But it also said that those criteria may be modified for future tournaments.

-Fergus is a golf obsessive and 1-handicapper.
+He is a golf obsessive and 1-handicapper.
 Growing up in the North East of Scotland, golf runs through his veins and his passion for the sport was bolstered during his time at St Andrews university studying history.
 He went on to earn a post graduate diploma from the London School of Journalism.
-Fergus has worked for Golf Monthly since 2004 and has written two books on the game; "Great Golf Debates" together with Jezz Ellwood of Golf Monthly and "The Ultimate Golf Book" together with Neil Tappin (also of Golf Monthly)...
-Fergus once shanked a ball from just over Granny Clark's Wynd on the 18th of the Old Course that struck the St Andrews Golf Club and rebounded into the Valley of Sin, from where he saved par.
-Who says there's no golfing god?
+Fergus has worked for Golf Monthly since 2004 and has written two books on the game; "Great Golf Debates" together with Jezz Ellwood of Golf Monthly and the history section of "The Ultimate Golf Book" together with Neil Tappin , also of Golf Monthly.

 -